 We loved Sri Lanka.
 It was one of those countries that we actually felt sad leaving.
 We met inspiring people, saw magnificent sites and enjoyed awesome adventures.
 Many people have sent us messages and emails on how they too want to visit Sri Lanka one day soon and we thought that we should do a round up of the top things that we enjoyed doing while visiting this fascinating and beautiful country.

-Our Sri Lanka safari started out on a local bus from Hikkaduwa to a small guest house in Tissamaharama.
+Our first Sri Lanka safari started out on a local bus from Hikkaduwa to a small guest house in Tissamaharama.
 That was in 2011.
-Cut to 6 years later, a private driver, and a luxury two-day safari in Yala National Park.
-Sri Lanka Safari We’ve come a long way baby.
-In 2011, we only had the funds to hire a tour from our budget guest… Read More
+Cut to 6 years later and we’re on the … Continue Reading

 There is a very real problem in Asia.
 Elephants and humans are not getting along and in Sri Lanka, it is more apparent than anywhere else.
 The Human Elephant Conflict is a term that defines a growing problem in Asia.
 Habitat is shrinking daily and humans are encroaching on the territory of elephants.
 At the same time, many poor farmers haven’t changed their daily lives for hundreds of years but their crops and villages are being threatened.
 As urbanization takes hold, the elephants have nowhere else to go and end up in fields searching for food.

 One of the most pleasant ways of traveling around Sri Lanka is by train.
 Sri Lanka is a small country so you don’t have to worry about overnight sleepers as in India and booking is a dream.
 Just show up at the station a few minutes before your departure, buy a second class ticket and you are off!
 It chugs slowly along through Tea Plantations, dense forest and spectacular mountain Vistas.